ooni/spec/data-formats/df-000-base.md

 - `input_hashes` (`[]string`; optional; deprecated): historical field that used to contain the SHA256s of all inputs provided to the experiment.
 Modern implementations, e.g. Measurement Kit, typically emit an empty list.
-All clients using `v0.3.0` of the data format SHOULD NOT emit this field at all.
+All clients using `v0.3.0`, or greater, of the data format SHOULD NOT emit this field at all.

 - `measurement_start_time` (`string`): time when this measurement was started in UTC, using the `"2006-01-02 08:04:05"` format.
 Note that